TNEL-UCSD/autolfads-deploy/README.md

         --config-file /share/data/config.yaml
     ```

-**Prerequisites:** Container runtime and docker-compose - [Linux / Mac / Windows](https://github.com/docker/compose/releases).

-1. Copy the reference `docker-compose.yaml` file to your `<my-data-directory>` folder with a similar structure to that noted above.
-1. Open the `docker-compose.yaml` file in a text editor
-1. (OPTIONAL) Change the `image` field to `ucsdtnel/autolfads:latest-gpu` if you are using a GPU and have the [nvidia-container-runtime](https://developer.nvidia.com/nvidia-container-runtime) setup
-1. Note the `container_name` value (change this value if you want to run multiple jobs simultaneously)
-1. Close the `docker-compose.yaml` file after reviewing the configuration paths
-1. Run `docker-compose up -d` to run LFADS
-1. Run `docker logs -f <container name value>` to review the log outputs

 ### Ray

 Running AutoLFADS using Ray enables scaling your processing jobs to many worker nodes in an ad-hoc cluster that you specify.
 This workflow is suitable for running on unmanaged or loosely managed compute resources (e.g. lab compute machines) where you have direct ssh access to the instances.
 It is also possible to use this workflow with *VM* based cloud environments as noted [here](https://snel-repo.github.io/autolfads/create_infra).